sedab/SimpleNLP/README.md

 # SimpleNLP: medical condition detection in clinical text

 Code acompaining paper:[]
+Web API version can be found at https://hit.nyumc.org/simpleNLP.

 # Data:
 * Any text data can be used